OdongMartin/TaskManager/README.md

 #### Video Demo: https://www.youtube.com/watch?v=du5_ZdjkSTc

-#### Description: Task Manager is a web application that allows users to sign up, log in, create, manage, edit, delete and organize their tasks.
+#### Description: Task Manager is a Web application that allows users to sign up, log in, create, manage, edit, delete and organize their tasks.
 This application provides a simple and intuitive way to keep track of tasks, set due dates, and monitor task status.

 ## Table of Contents